fideus-labs/ome-ngff-scientific-ai/README.md

 Community:
 - "Join the OME community - forums, mailing lists"
 - "People are friendly and helpful!"

-Action:
-- "Take out your phones, snap a picture of these URLs"

 Timing: 45 seconds - practical and actionable
 -->